kenjennings/Atari-Pet-Frogger/README.md

 [![V02 Composite](https://github.com/kenjennings/Atari-Pet-Frogger/raw/master/Frogger02/V02_Composite.png)](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/Frogger02/README_V02.md)

-Version 02 continues to maintain the same game play in the same format as prior version.
+Version 02 continues to maintain the same game play in the same screen geometry as prior version.
 The screen display is still the plain text mode (ANTIC mode 2, OS Text Mode 0) and frog movement is the size of a character.
+The visual perspective of the boats has been changed from the top view of boats in V00 and V01 now to a side view.

 More of the game's internal operations and display parts have been Atari-fied.
 Short version: There is now sound and music (minimally), the game uses joystick input instead of the keyboard, animated color is applied to the custom screens, and a redefined character set provides a frog and boats that look more like a frog and boats.